lululxvi/deepxde/docs/demos/burgers.rar.rst

     model.compile("L-BFGS-B")
     losshistory, train_state = model.train()

-Now that we have trained the model, we implement the residual-based adaptive refinement (RAR) method.
-This method is particularly effective with the Burgers equation because of the sharp discontinuity; intuitively, we should put more points near the sharp front to capture the discontinuity well.
+Because we only use 2500 residual points for training, the accuracy is low.
+Next, we improve the accuracy by the residual-based adaptive refinement (RAR) method.
+Because the Burgers equation has a sharp front, intuitively, we should put more points near the sharp front.
 First, we randomly generate 100000 points from our domain to calculate the PDE residual.
-We also initialize the error to 1.

 .. code-block:: python